mgcaret/rom4x/README.md

-# NOTICE:  NOT READY for most people to use on a real //c just yet

-This notice will be removed when I feel that it is.

 # ROM 4X by MG

 ROM 4X is an enhancement to the Apple //c version 4 firmware ROM.

 It adds the following features to the Apple //c version 4 firmware:

-  - Identifies and reinstates a *bootable* (it must have a boot block!)
-ProDOS-formatted RAM disk from battery-backed expansion memory (see below), such as the [RAM Express II+](http://a2heaven.com/webshop/index.php?rt=product/product&product_id=144) from A2Heaven.
+  - Identifies and reinstates a *bootable* (it must have something that looks like a boot block!)
+RAM disk from battery-backed expansion memory (see below), such as the [RAM Express II+](http://a2heaven.com/webshop/index.php?rt=product/product&product_id=144) from A2Heaven.
   - Provides a menu of various tools upon pressing Ctrl+Closed-Apple+Reset (or holding Closed-Apple when powering up), that let you:
     - Enter the monitor unconditionally.
     - Reboot the machine (enter standard boot sequence).